Little Egypt, Texas: History

-The land was originally deeded to newly freed forced laborers after the end of the Civil War.
+The land was originally deeded to newly freed slaves after the end of the Civil War.
 Jeff and Hanna Hill, the former slaves receiving the land, were released from chattel slavery when the Emancipation Proclamation was read out in Galveston on June 19, 1865.
 The community's name alludes to the Biblical story of the Exodus of Jews from Egypt where they had been slaves.
 The Little Egypt Baptist Church was built in 1870.
 The community's single school taught all grade levels.
 From early on, people in the community farmed as sharecroppers or worked on nearby plantations.
 The McCree Cemetery served the residents of Little Egypt.

 As time went on and other neighborhoods got services like municipal or county services like running water, waste disposal systems, gas lines, paved roads and electricity, Little Egypt only got electricity.
 Rain could make the roads impassible, even though residents hauled discarded rocks in the attempt combat the mud.
 The church had no central heating or restrooms.
 Eventually, a wealthy white neighborhood surrounded Little Egypt and in November 1961, Little Egypt was rezoned for retail use.

 In 1962, a consortium that wanted to build a shopping center on the land paid residents cash for their ramshackle homes.
 The group also paid for the residents' moving costs.
 Sarah Robinson, a trustee of the Little Egypt Baptist Church, advised residents to sell their homes in order to get a better deal than if they held on until they were forced out.
 The real estate deal took a year to finalize.
 All 200 residents moved away in a single day in 1962.
 Because race-based housing discrimination was still legal and barred them from moving to white neighborhoods, residents either moved to the nearby Cedar Crest neighborhood in Dallas, to Oak Cliff or into Rockwall County.
 Many residents apparently left eagerly because they were able to purchase modern homes with the money given them by the development group.